 10 Critical Areas to Increase Competitive Integrated Employment

-ODEP identified 10 critical areas to increase CIE based on the recommendations put forth in the Workforce Innovation and Opportunity Act (WIOA) Advisory Committee on Increasing Competitive Integrated Employment for Individuals with Disabilities (ACICIEID) Final Report [PDF].
+ODEP identified 10 critical areas to increase CIE based on the recommendations put forth in the — Workforce Innovation and Opportunity Act (WIOA) Advisory Committee on Increasing Competitive Integrated Employment for Individuals with Disabilities (ACICIEID) Final Report.
 Below are resources produced by ODEP to address each criterion.

 1. Employment First Policy

-Employment First Policies come in various forms — legislation, executive orders or state plans.
-Regardless of the form, an effective Employment First policy defines competitive integrated employment CIE and describes the roles of various state agencies and partners to achieve CIE for people with disabilities.
+Employment First Policies come in various forms — legislation, executive orders and state plans.
+Regardless of the form, an effective Employment First policy defines CIE and describes the roles of various state agencies and partners to achieve CIE for people with disabilities.

 - Employment First Community of Practice (CoP) Webinar Series — This webinar series provides Employment First technical assistance.
 CoP participants benefit from national subject matter experts (SMEs) presenting information and resources to support Employment First efforts.

-- The LEAD Center - The National Center on Leadership for the Employment and Economic Advancement of People with Disabilities (LEAD) brings together a range of organizations, thought leaders and best-practice innovators to expand policy, employment, leadership and economic advancement opportunities and outcomes for all people with disabilities.
-It is fully funded as the WIOA Policy Development Center by the Office of Disability Employment Policy.
+- The LEAD Center — The National Center on Leadership for the Employment and Economic Advancement of People with Disabilities (LEAD) brings together a range of organizations, thought leaders and best-practice innovators to expand policy, employment, leadership and economic advancement opportunities and outcomes for all people with disabilities.
+It is fully funded by ODEP as the WIOA Policy Development Center.
 It has created numerous webinars and tools that discuss CIE.

 - Criteria for Performance Excellence in Employment First State Systems Change & Provider Transformation — The EFSLMP developed a set of criteria to help states and service delivery systems successfully implement systems change within a comprehensive Employment First strategic framework.
 A blended approach of top-down systems-change strategies, combined with community-based capacity building activities initiated by key stakeholders, is critical to the successful implementation of an Employment First strategic framework.